UniversalDependencies/UD_English-ESL/README.txt

 ===GENERAL===

-Manual UD annotations for 5,124 sentences from the Cambridge Learner Corpus First Certificate in English (FCE) dataset.
+Manual POS tag and dependency annotations for 5,124 English as a Second Language (ESL) sentences.
+The sentences are drawn from the Cambridge Learner Corpus First Certificate in English (FCE) dataset.
 The annotations follow the standard English UD guidelines, along with a set of supplementary guidelines for ESL.
 The treebank is split randomly to a training set of 4,124 sentences, development set of 500 sentences and a test set of 500 sentences.
+Further information is available on esltreebank.org

 ===STATISTICS===